garybuhrmaster/mythhdhrrecorder/README.md

     specified name is arbitrary, and not used by the recorder itself.

-  * This program requires python3, and a number libraries.
+  * This program requires python3, and a number of libraries.
 It is useful to run it standalone with the --help option before configuring it in MythTV to determine if you have the